nbicocchi/nbicocchi/reading-list/README.md

 * The Back of the Napkin: Solving Problems and Selling Ideas with Pictures
 * The Timeless Way of Building
 * The Soul Of A New Machine

-### Software Engineering Skill Sets
-* Software Tools
-* UML Distilled: A Brief Guide to the Standard Object Modeling Language
-* Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development
-* Practical Parallel Programming
-* Past, Present, Parallel: A Survey of Available Parallel Computer Systems
-* Mastering Regular Expressions
-* Compilers: Principles, Techniques, and Tools
-* Computer Graphics: Principles and Practice in C
-* Michael Abrash's Graphics Programming Black Book
-* The Art of Deception: Controlling the Human Element of Security
-* SOA in Practice: The Art of Distributed System Design
-* Data Mining: Practical Machine Learning Tools and Techniques
-* Data Crunching: Solve Everyday Problems Using Java, Python, and more.

 ### Design
 * The Psychology Of Everyday Things